 CodeBuild is a completely managed service that allows professionals to compile the source code for the application, test the application, and prepare a software package that can be deployed.
 It allows users to develop and test the code through continuous scaling.

-AWS CodeDeploy automates the process of software deployment to local environments or cloud services, such as AWS Lambda, AWS Fargate, Amazon EC2, etc. This tool prevents the downtime during the process of deployment.
+AWS CodeDeploy automates the process of software deployment to local environments or cloud services, such as AWS Lambda, AWS Fargate, Amazon EC2, etc. This tool prevents downtime during the process of deployment.

 AWS Cloud Development Kit